CenterBLC/N1904/docs/features/normalized.md

 ## Feature description

-This feature provides the normalized Greek form of the surface text in the Nestle 1904 Greek New Testament.
+This feature provides the normalized Greek form of the surface text in the Nestle 1904 Greek New Testament encoded as Unicode.
 This feature is essential for consistent and accurate lexical analysis.

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.